-There are several very practical reasons why line arrays have replaced horizontal arrays for many portable sound reinforcement applications.
-For the same band, playing at the same volume in the same venue, a line array speaker system may be smaller, lighter, and easier to hang.
-It will occupy less truck space and require a smaller crew.
+here are several very practical reasons why line array loudspeaker systems have replaced horizontal arrays for many portable sound reinforcement applications.
+For a given performer, playing at the same volume in the same venue, a line array may be smaller, lighter, and easier to hang.
+It will probably occupy less truck space and require a smaller crew to rig/fly.

 In venues with the proper geometry, line arrays that are properly hung, aimed and curved can provide most of the audience with a very satisfying sonic experience.

-Is a "line array" a line source?
+But - is a "line array" a line source?

 The quick answer is "sometimes."
 A line source is a line of equidistant drivers: the earliest products in this configuration date from the 1950s and were used to increase speech intelligibility in reverberant environments.

-As most people know, a line source works by creating a very narrow vertical dispersion.
-At 0° vertical dispersion we have a "cylindrical wave."
-By now, most people have heard that a cylindrical wave's energy decreases by 3 dB every time the distance from the source is doubled, whereas a spherical wave's energy drops by 6 dB per distance doubling.
+As has been well documented, a line source works by creating a very narrow vertical dispersion.
+At 0 degrees vertical dispersion, a "cylindrical wave" is generated.
+The cylindrical wave's energy decreases by 3 dB every time the distance from the source is doubled, whereas a spherical wave's energy drops by 6 dB per distance doubling.

 There are two conditions for line source behavior.
 The first is that the line has to be at least four times as tall as the wavelength it is radiating for a vertical pattern that is a reasonable approximation of a plane wave.

 A second requirement is that the sources on the line have to be less than 1/2 wavelength apart.
 This is the inverse of the first requirement.
-Olson calculated in the 1940's that two adjacent sources radiate a spherical polar pattern (i.e. sum coherently) when they are less than 1/4 wavelength apart.
+Olson1 calculated in the 1940s that two adjacent sources radiate a spherical polar pattern (i.e. sum coherently) when they are less than 1/4 wavelength apart.
 Between 1/4 and 1/2-wavelength spacing the pattern narrows, but side lobes (interference patterns, caused by destructive interference) do not appear until the spacing is greater than 1/2 wavelength.

 What does this mean in practice?
 Only very long line arrays can function as a line source at low frequencies, while only very short modules can couple at high frequencies.
 In the real world, the actual range of line source behavior is typically less than one octave.
 The answer to the question of whether a line array is a line source is "almost never."
+(For more about this topic, see Live Sound Senior Technical Editor John Murray's thorough discussion in the November 2004 issue.)

-If it's not a line source, how does a line array work?
+So - if it's not a line source, how does a line array work?

-Line arrays are famous for their ability to provide even SPL from the front to the rear of the audience.
-You can walk from the rear of an outdoor field or a ballroom all the way to the front, almost directly under the line array, and the sound level stays the same.
-To see why, let's review some common practices in the design of sound systems using conventional horns and compression drivers.
-The loudspeakers in a horizontal array were designed to cut a spherical wave front into pie-shaped sections of $60^{\circ} \times 40^{\circ}$ , $90^{\circ} \times 40^{\circ}$ or whatever the horn designer thought would work well in a good range of venues.
-If you were covering a relatively small area, you could get even SPL from front to rear by aiming the center of the vertical pattern at the back row and the lower edge (the - 6 dB point) at the front row.
-With a high enough hang point, you could locate and aim the loudspeaker so that the distance from the horn to the front row was half the distance to the back row.
+Line arrays are famous for their ability to provide even sound pressure levels from the front to the rear of the coverage area.
+To understand why, let's review some common practices in the design of sound systems using conventional horns and compression drivers.

+The loudspeakers in a horizontal array are designed to cut a spherical wave front into pie-shaped sections of 60 degrees by 40 degrees, 90 degrees by 40 degrees or whatever the horn designer thinks will work well in a good range of venues.

+If covering a relatively small area, even SPL from front to rear can be attained by aiming the center of the vertical pattern at the back row and the lower edge (the - 6 dB point) at the front row.
+With a high enough hang point, the loudspeakers can be aimed so that the distance from the horn to the front row was half the distance to the back row.
 Then the effect of the horn's dispersion control would balance the distance effects and SPL would be even from front to rear.